Adammouedden/JobHunt/README.md

 7. Select the name of your Custom Search API Project.

-8. Edit the python file with your API key and Custom Search Engine url.
+8. Edit the python file with your API key and Custom Search Engine ID.